 The mouth should be clear without any signs of dribbling or drooling.
 Check the lips for scabs.

 Rabbits teeth continuously grow throughout their lives, and it is important to provide them with the correct diet to include lots of hay which helps them wear their teeth down.
+Getting the diet right is very important!
 If you gently pull the rabbit’s lips back, you will be able to see their front teeth – there will be two incisors visible at the top and bottom.

 - Your rabbit showing interest in food, but not eating.